HTTP-RPC/Kilo/README.md

         // result is 10
     }

-## Result Class
+## WSResult Class
-Like the Java version, `NMResult` provides an abstract base class for typed results.
+Like its Java equivalent, `WSResult` provides an abstract base class for typed results.
 Using this class, applications can easily map untyped object data returned by a service method to typed values.

-The only initializer provided by the `NMResult` class is `initWithDictionary:`.
+The only initializer provided by the `WSResult` class is `initWithDictionary:`.
 This method initializes the result instance with the contents of a dictionary object.
 Internally, it uses key-value coding (KVC) to set the instance's property values by calling `setValuesForKeysWithDictionary:` on itself.
 As a result, subclasses of `Result` must be KVC-compliant in order to be initialized properly.
 See the _Key-Value Programming Guide_ for more information on KVC compliance.

 For example, the following Swift class might be used to provide a typed version of the statistical data returned by the `getStatistics()` method discussed earlier:

-    class Statistics: NMResult {
+    class Statistics: WSResult {
         var count: Int = 0
         var sum: Double = 0
         var average: Double = 0